pivotal-cf/pcf-release-notes/p1-v1.6/opsmanager_ki_1_6.md

 * DNS and Gateway ICMP errors will occur on AWS even if ICMP is allowed.
 * Resource Pools cannot be deleted from Availability Zones.
 If a resource pool is inadvertently deleted, run BOSH recreate.
 * Compiled Packages are missing from installation exports, which can cause a failure if the product contained and referenced them.
 A fix is to SSH into the Ops Manager VM and remove references to compiled_packages in every file located in the /var/tempest/workspace/metadata directory.
-* PCF products with Ruby BOSH Agent stemcells must be upgraded prior to importing into this version of Ops Manager.
-IP reassignment must be handled by scaling a job down to zero instances and re-entering new IP addresses before scaling the job back up.
 * Unnecessary job instances must be reduced manually (MySQL, HA Proxy if RDS & ELBs are used).
-* Before upgrading tiles on Ops Manager 1.4 or earlier, Pivotal recommends that you increase the size of Ops Manager Director’s persistent disk to at least 40 GB.
-(This is the default in Ops Manager 1.5 and above.)
-To change the size of the persistent disk, navigate to Ops Manager Director tile -> Resource Config -> Ops Man Director -> Persistent Disk (MB).
-* Ops Manager does not support the installation of Pivotal HD.